kvenn/turnstile-android/README.md

 ## TODO: Section going over example
 Cover utilization of each feature as well as initialization.
 Reference the code in the example for ease of understanding.

-## Use Cases
-* Upload/download
-* Image/video processing
-* Batching important network requests when offline
-    - Analytics
-    - Messaging applications
-* Long running background server syncing

-## Alternatives
-If you don't think you'll benefit from the customizability of this library, there are other options that each provide different advantages.

-TODO: maybe make a chart of features, a 1-5 ease to implement, and 1-5 for level of extensibility.

-#### android-priority-jobqueue
-A similar featureset as specified [above](#features) with the addition of prioritization of jobs, job delay, load balancing, and grouping.
-Since it doesn't run in a Service, it will die with your application.
-Additionally, it is difficult to extend or breach from the execution contract.

-#### tape
-A similar featureset as [above](#features) with the exception of progress broadcasting and any awareness of network.
-It is one of the easiest libraries to consume for simple tasks, but provides limited extensibility.

-#### robospice
-A library optimized for long running network requests.
-Limited extensibility.

 ## Contact US